+Identifying and definitional attributes

+Metadata item type: Indicator

 Synonymous names: Nil

 Catalogue identifier: 0051

 Reporting entities/scope: HSS

-Description: Average cost for HSS to deliver Supply Services to Health

-Service Providers by purchasing transaction.
-Services
+Description: Average cost for HSS to deliver Supply Services to Health Service Providers by purchasing transaction.
+Services include: Purchasing Sourcing and category management Warehousing and distribution Purchasing systems and analytics Procurement and policy advice

-Purchasing

-Warehousing & Distribution

-• Data Management & Reporting

-Procurement

-Client Support.
+Rationale: HSS' role is to provide a shared service function to its customers.
+This includes the functions of accounts payable, payroll services, supply services and the management and delivery of the ICT network.HSS' role within the WA health system is to seek to improve efficiencies in supply, procurement and contract management in order to support improved value for money for the WA health system.

-Rationale: This indicator measures the efficiency of HSS in their provision of the above supply chain services to Health

-Service Providers (HSPs).
+This indicator measures the efficiency of HSS in their provision of the above supply chain services to Health Service Providers (HSPs).

-Indicator set: Annual Reports 2023-24 Frequency: Annual, by financial year and sustainable WA health system
+Indicator set: Annual Reports 2024-25

+Frequency: Annual, by financial year
-Outcome 3: Strategic leadership, planning and support services that enable a safe, high quality

-• Service 11: Health Support Services.
+Outcome area: Annual Reports 2024-25: Outcome 3: Strategic leadership, planning and support services that enable a safe, high quality and sustainable WA health system Service 11: Health Support Services.
+Efficiency

+Population group age from: Not applicable.

+Population group age to: Not applicable.

-Computation description: [Numerator] divided by the [Denominator] (expressed as
+Computation description: [Numerator] divided by the [Denominator] (expressed as \$).